I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Rose-own-root-sketchOwn Root Rose

-OWN ROOT ROSES grow on their own root.. no graft.
 These roses are often hardier than grafted roots, especially in zones lower than 5 or 6.
-They still do better when planted deeply.
+They, too do better when planted deeply.

 Rose-Bud Eye-emergingEmerging Bud Eye